 3. OBTAIN INSTRUCTOR PERMISSIONS; Check Registration Status; clear registration holds

-From the Registration menu, go to Registration Requirements.
-Here, you can request instructor permissions on courses in your Preferred Courses list that requires it, see the status of any pending Instructor Permission requests, and check on any registration holds.
+You can request instructor permissions on courses when adding a course to your Saved Schedule, see the status of any pending Instructor Permission requests, and check on any registration holds.

 Unlike Pre-Registration, registration holds are enforced during Add/Drop.
 If you have an outstanding balance or issue with the Controller, Library, Health Services, Financial Aid, or the Registrar, you will not be able to add or drop courses until the issue is resolved.

 Once any and all holds are cleared, advisor approvals obtained, and instructor permissions received, you use the Planning and Registration page to add and drop courses.
 As with Pre-Registration, we strongly advise that you drop and add courses one at a time to prevent any confusion should you receive an error message.
 Also, it's called Add/Drop, but it is really Drop/Add: If you already have a full course load, the system won't let you add another course until you've dropped one.

 Changing a Lab Section: In order to change a lab section, you first need to drop all components of the course (i.e., lecture, lab, and, if applicable, the discussion section).
 Next, add all the course components--including the new lab section--to your Saved Schedule list.
 Finally, register all the components at the same time.
 Of course, you can't drop or add anything without advisor approval.

 First Year Students: You cannot drop your First Year Seminar.